klaarnut/user-docs/en/blog-sharing.md

-#Add facebook widget on your blog
+# Add facebook widget on your blog

 - [Add facebook comment](#add-facebook-comment)
 - [Add facebook Like and Share buttons](#add-facebook-like-and-share-buttons)
 - [Add facebook page](#add-facebook-page)

-Your blog posts need more attention and are deserved to that your readers can help spreading it.
-You can use facebook comment, Like, Share button in RVsitebuilder 7 to make this mission completed.
+Your blog posts need more attention and are deserved to have your readers spread it.
+You can use facebook comment, Like, Share button, and facebook page widgets to make this mission completed.

 ## Add facebook comment